Why Practice Mode was built for deeper, durable vocabulary

 Hit “New Prompt” to build multiple pathways to the same word (own words → connection → story).

-Read more about the Psychology aspect of Write Mode here: Craik & Tulving
+Read more about the Psychology aspect of Practice Mode here: Craik & Tulving